World Food LCA Database

 Food-related activities account for an estimated 28% of global GHG emissions and are key drivers of land-use change, water scarcity, biodiversity loss and eutrophication.
 Aligning current production and consumption models in the agri-food sector with planetary boundaries is vital for constructing a resilient food system and ensuring companies continue to thrive in a resource-constrained world.

 To accelerate this shift, companies need ambitious science-based sustainability strategies built on robust metrics.
-The World Food LCA Database (WFLDB), provides players across the agri-food value chain with high-quality emissions factors and environmental footprint data (including carbon, water, land, etc.) to help them better understand the impacts of their products and bolster decision-making.
+The World Food LCA Database provides players across the agri-food value chain with high-quality emissions factors and environmental footprint data (including carbon, water, and land) to help them better understand the impacts of their products and bolster decision-making.

 Kevin Rabinovitch, Global Sustainability Director, br> Mars Incorporated